gemini-testing/html-reporter/README.md

 - **No vendor lock-in**: all data is yours, the UI is open-source and everything is running locally on your machine.
 There's no cloud.
 - **Optimized to work at scale**: doesn't matter if you have 100 or 100,000+ tests in one report — the UI will work just as smoothly.
 Built-in support for artifacts uploading on the fly to S3 or other storage.
 - **Multiple data sources**: html-reporter can pull and merge data from any amount of data sources at runtime, or you can use dedicated merge-reports command.

+## Demo

+One link is worth a thousand words, so [here it is](https://storage.yandexcloud.net/testplane-ui-demo/v10.16.3/new-ui.html#/suites/testplane%20New%20UI%20Suites%20page%20Expand%2Fcollapse%20suites%20tree%20button%20should%20offer%20to%20expand%20when%20collapsed%20using%20button%20chrome) — see all the features for yourself.

 ## Getting started